 Like most cities in Italy, the birth of Venice is still surrounded by medieval myths and tales.
 History has it that the inhabitants of Aquileia in the 5th century A.D. laid the foundations for the unique city it is today.
 Because of its mysterious origins and atypical location, Venice offers many interesting anecdotes that make the city even more intriguing.
-Let’s discover just 10 of the weird Venice facts you need to know before you visit!
+Let’s discover some Venice facts you need to know before you visit!

 1. Venice has the shape of a fish

 People coming to Venice for the first time typically wonder how monumental buildings such as the Campanile di San Marco or the Basilica di San Marco can possibly hold on.
 Since the beginning, construction in Venice had to tackle water, salty air, mud and sand.